-Just Chatting is currently the 3rd biggest type of content on Twitch (which isn’t shocking if you think what is the biggest type of content on YouTube or Instagram…)
+Just Chatting is currently the 2nd biggest type of content on Twitch (which isn’t shocking if you think what the biggest type of content on YouTube or Instagram is…)

 What was once known as IRL split into over 10 different categories across Twitch in late 2017, with the most popular being ‘Just Chatting’.
 Other popular categories include:

 - Travel & Outdoors

 While the category is known as ‘just chatting’, it is unlikely you’ll have hours worth of things to talk about non-stop unless you have a huge audience.
 So you need to consider what you are going to do to fill in the gaps, get people to join and get people to talk.